Module Two - Business information sources

 Beyond the web

 Students often use search engines such as Google when doing research.
 You should be aware that there are limitations to searching only the web.
-See the table below for a summary of the differences between sources found freely on the internet and those only accessible through Library databases.
+See the table below for a summary of the differences between sources found freely on the internet and those only accessible in Library databases.

-| Library Databases | Internet | |
+Library databases | Internet | |

-| Information is accurate, and has been checked prior to publication | | |
+Information is accurate, and has been checked prior to publication | yes | not always |

-| Editorial policy is clearly stated so it is easier to identify bias | ||
+Editorial policy is clearly stated so it is easier to identify bias | yes | not always |

-| You can identify the authority of the author | ||
+You can identify the authority of the author | yes | not always |

-| High quality resources are available to you without passwords, memberships or charges | ||
+High quality resources are available to you without passwords, memberships or charges | yes | not always |

-| Article will usually include a reference list | ||
+Article will usually include a reference list | yes | not always |

-| You can search a range of resources in a subject area | ||
+You can search a range of resources in a subject area | yes | not always |

-| You can identify and verify all sources being searched | ||
+You can identify and verify all sources being searched | yes | not always |

-| It is easy to search for company profiles, country information, industry reports | ||
+It is easy to search for company profiles, country information, industry reports | yes | not always |

-| Search can include older published material | (Some databases go back to the first issue of the journals) | (Patchy and only if you know where to look) |
+Includes older material | yes Some databases go back to the first issue of the journals | yes Patchy and only if you know where to look |

-| Link is permanent and stable | ||
+Link is permanent and stable | yes | not always |

-| You can do complex searching | ||
+You can do complex searching | yes | not always |

-| You can limit search to type of resource, such as a scholarly article or full-text only | ||
+You can limit search to type of resource, such as a scholarly article or full-text only | yes | no |

-| You can limit accurately by publication date | ||
+You can limit accurately by publication date | yes | no |

-| You can search up-to-date information | ||
+You can search up-to-date information | yes | yes |

-| They are/it is quick and easy to search |
+Quick and easy to search | Sometimes | yes |

 Social media as a source of business information

 Why would you use this type of search?
 To track what is being said about a product, a company, a person, an event as it happens.
-You can see what is 'trending', or set up alerts on topics of interest, or monitor responses to a posting.
+You can see what is trending, or set up alerts on topics of interest, or monitor responses to a posting.

-The following tools allow for real-time searching across multiple social media sites (blogs, Twitter, Facebook, video, images).
+- Social Mention searches in real time across multiple social media sites (blogs, Twitter, Facebook, video, images).

-Social networking sites Blogs - search engines Video - search engines
+Social networking sites Blogs Video |

 Test yourself